dailystory/docs/articles/features/emails.md

 * **Rich Edit** - provides a rich, WYSIWYG editor with toolbars.
 * **HTML (Advanced)** - edit the raw HTML used in your email.

-On the right you will find a list of Merge Tags that you can use within your email.
+On the right you will find a list of [merge tags](/reference#merge-tag) that you can use within your email.

-> DailyStory makes extensive use of Merge Tags throughout the product and whenever possible we provide a list of the Merge Tags available.
+> DailyStory makes extensive use of merge tags throughout the product and whenever possible we provide a list of the merge tags available.

-Finally, you can also select an [Email Template](/features/email-templates).
+Finally, you can also select an [email template](/features/email-templates).
 An email template enable you to create a reusable layout and then add your email's body content to that layout.

 #### Required Email Fields
 Emails require that you provide a from address, a subject and a body.